Cal Raleigh Player Props: Mariners vs. Royals

-Cal Raleigh -- with a slugging percentage of .541 in his past 10 games, including four home runs -- will be in action for the Seattle Mariners against the Kansas City Royals, with Brady Singer on the mound, on August 14 at 8:10 PM ET.
+Cal Raleigh -- .158 average over his past 10 games -- will be in action for the Seattle Mariners against the Kansas City Royals, with Jordan Lyles on the mound, on August 15 at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Orioles.
+In his most recent game he had a hitless showing (0-for-5) against the Royals.

 Cal Raleigh Game Info & Props vs. the Royals